chitwyinepwint/word-finder-master/README.md

 I took every english word (over 200k words) and built a little NodeJS app that will help you find words that contain specific characters.

-Additionally, here are instructions to deploy this app to Heroku.

 ##How to Use